-Yes, Montenegrin resident companies may elect for group consolidation.
+Yes, Montenegrin resident companies may opt for group consolidation.
 The parent company and its affiliates can constitute a group of associated companies, if a least 75 percent of the shares of the affiliates are held, either directly or indirectly, by the parent company.
-Once approved, tax consolidation must be applied for at least 5 years.
+Once approved, tax consolidation must be applied for at least five years.

 Real estate transfer tax at the rate of 3 percent is due on transfer of land, as well as on the second and subsequent transfer of new buildings.
 First transfer of new buildings is subject to VAT at the rate of 19 percent.

 In general, the tax rate ranges from 0.25 percent to 1 percent applied to the market value of real-estate.
 The general rate is subject to change, depending on the specific type of real estate and its intended use.